Stem Cells and Sports Injuries: Innovating with Regenerative Medicine

 If you lead an active lifestyle, then a sports injury can mean a long, hard recovery process that prevents you from doing the things you love most.
 If you’ve had a sports injury before, then you know that traditional treatments can include difficult things like surgery, lengthy physical therapy, and long periods of rest.
 One exciting new option in the Kirkland area is adult stem cell therapy, one of the leading options in regenerative medicine.
-Dr. Partington partners with Axis Stem Cell Institute, a group of experts in stem cell therapy for sports injuries and chronic health conditions.
 Here’s what to know about this exciting new option and how it can help.

 What is a sports injury?